laravel/docs/testing.md

         fn () => User::all()->count(), // 20.0 ms
     ]);

-By default, the given callbacks will be executed 10 times each, and the average time the callbacks toke to run will be displayed on the browser / console.
+By default, the given callbacks will be executed 10 times each, and their average completion duration will be displayed in the browser / console.

-If you wish to use a different number of repetitions you may use the `repeat` method:
+If you wish to define the number of repetitions you may use the `repeat` method:

     Benchmark::repeat(100)->measure(function () {
         User::count();